 These $N_f$ numbers are ordered by level from 0 to $L$ and the coordinates of cluster centers in each level.
 This determines the dimension of our final feature vector $F \in \mathbb{R}^{N_f}$. \\ The following table gives how $N_f$ varies with the change of $p$ and $L$:

 \underline{Step 3.} The Cartesian treecode \cite{Li:2009} will be called and the moments for the multipoles will be output as the electrostatic features.
-These features can be used as part of the inputs for machine learning algorithms, which will be shown the next.
+These features can be used as part of the inputs for ML algorithms, which will be shown next.